 - Memory impairment.

-Effects of Ketamine Abuse
+Side Effects of Ketamine Abuse

 Ketamine also causes long-term damage to the bladder and urinary tract that can result in a condition known as ketamine bladder syndrome.
 This triggers decreased control of the bladder with incontinence.
 Ketamine bladder syndrome may also cause blood in the urine and ulcers in the bladder.

 Since the drug is usually found as a powder, it is often sniffed, but most of these powders are mixed with other drugs.
-It may be something relatively harmless like talcum powder or sugar, or it could be combined with something more dangerous like acetaminophen or drain cleaner.
+It may be mixed with something relatively harmless like talcum powder or sugar, or it could be combined with something more dangerous like acetaminophen or drain cleaner.

 Ketamine Abuse Treatment